 Comparing Period Underwear: Knix VS Thinx

 I LOVE talking about all things period – and I’ve been pretty open about my own period routine.
 If you’ve been keeping up with the blog, you know that I switched to a menstrual cup over 2 years ago and have been loving it.
 But lately, there’s been tons of talk about period underwear.
-I’m part of a bunch of different women’s group and there’s always questions popping up about if period underwear are worth it, which brand to get, etc.
+I’m a member of a variety of women’s groups and there’s always questions popping up asking if period underwear are worth it, which brand to get, etc.

 Cost: $43 (with tax & shipping)

 Knix is a Toronto-based company, that sells bras, underwear and recently loungewear.
 I have purchased one of their bras in the past, as well as regular underwear.
 Their regular underwear is made from nylon and Lycra and is seamless.

 Their leakproof line is designed for periods and urinary incontinence (PS. if you do leak while you run/jump/laugh, I would recommend seeing a pelvic floor physiotherapist).
 The bikini underwear can hold up to 2 tampons-worth of fluid, which is roughly 10mL (or 2 tsp), although they have other styles (like thongs) that hold less.

 Their leakproof underwear is designed very similarly to their regular line – both are seamless, the body is made from nylon and Lycra, the only difference is that the leakproof pair has a lined crotch (also known as a gusset).
 The gusset is 86% cotton.
 There isn’t any extra support in the front or back area.